| 14 min read

 When you change the policy file (for example, switching from mode: testing to mode: enforce), you must also change the id in the DNS TXT record.
 Senders cache the policy for max_age seconds.
 They only re-fetch when they see a new id.
 If the id stays the same, senders keep using the old cached policy.

-This is also why Receiver Shield auto-generates the policy ID from the policy content.
+That is why Receiver Shield auto-generates the policy ID from the policy content.
 When you edit the policy in the dashboard, the id updates automatically.
-You still need to update your DNS TXT record, but the dashboard tells you exactly when it is out of sync.
+You still need to update your DNS TXT record, but the dashboard tells you when it is out of sync.

 Our enforce mode and rollback guide covers the three-point sync rule in detail.